 Example #5

 In Matthew chapter 2 we learn that Herod the Great wanted to kill the Christ child.
-To do this he had all the babies from Bethlehem killed (from two years old and under)--see Matthew 2:16.
-The one baby that he wanted to kill escaped (Matthew 2:13-14).
+To do this he had all the babies in Bethlehem killed (babies that were two years old or less)--see Matthew 2:16.
+The one Baby that he wanted to kill escaped (Matthew 2:13-14).
 The babies that were killed were innocent.
-Will God take care of King Herod or will God allow him to go unpunished for this evil deed?
-Will God take care of these babies that died?
+Would God take care of King Herod or would God allow him to go unpunished for this evil deed?
+Do you think God took care of these babies that died?

 Example #6